You can send real-time eligibility checks to payers by:

 The information you provide to the payer in an eligibility check can vary, depending on the circumstances.
 You can review a list of all possible request fields in the Eligibility Check endpoint documentation.

-Each eligibility check must include at least the following information in the request body:
+However, each eligibility check must include the following information in the request body:

 InformationDescription

-controlNumberA 9-digit, unsigned numeric value that that identifies the transaction.
-It does not need to be unique.
+controlNumberAn integer used to identify the transaction.
+It does not need to be globally unique.
 This value is returned in the response as controlNumber.

 provider object, nameYou must include the provider’s name - either the firstName and lastName of a specific provider within a practice or the organizationName.